Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Three-dimensional model

-\begin{proof} The non slip condition is given by the duality pairing between $Q = W'$ and $W$; by definition of the norm in the dual space $Q$:
+The non slip condition is given by the duality pairing between $Q = W'$ and $W$; by definition of the norm in the dual space $Q$:

 where the last inequality can be proven fixing $v=0$.
 The final statement is found dividing by $\|q\|_{Q}$ and taking the $\inf_{q \in Q}$. \end{proof} Notice that $\alpha_1 = 1$, and does not depend on the two domains or on the two spaces.
-Proposition \ref{prop:inf-supE} proves Inequality \ref{infsupE}.
-To prove Inequality \ref{infsupF} additional hypotheses are needed: